bobbylcraig/bobbylcraig.github.io/_posts/2022-12-19-on-clever-code.md

 published: true
 ---

-> ⚠️ I realize this has been re-hashed time and time again.
-Please bear with past me.

 In software engineering, there's a seductive trap that catches even the most seasoned developers: the allure of clever code.
-You know the kind—the byzantine one-liner that replaces a hundred lines of procedural code, the perfectly-crafted regex that parses your entire data format, or the finely-tuned algorithm that makes your benchmarks sing.
+You know the kind... the byzantine one-liner that replaces a hundred lines of procedural code, the perfectly-crafted regex that parses your entire data format, or the finely-tuned algorithm that makes your benchmarks sing.
 These clever solutions feel like victories, tiny monuments to our mastery of the craft.
 But like all things that glitter, clever code extracts a price—usually one we can't afford to pay.

 ### The Economics of Code Maintenance

-Every line of code is a liability on your balance sheet.
-Industry research bears this out: studies have shown that developers spend 70% of their time reading and understanding existing code but only 5% of their time editing it[^1].
-The more clever and intricate your code, the steeper this cost becomes.
+Every line of code is a long-term investment, often a liability that grows with its complexity.
+It's a widely accepted industry observation that developers spend a disproportionate amount of their time (far more than they spend writing new code) on reading, understanding, and navigating existing codebases.
+The more intricate or "clever" your code, the steeper this ongoing cost of comprehension becomes.

 Consider a real-world example from the world of finance.
 In 1987, [a software bug in the Vancouver Stock Exchange's trading system triggered a market crash](https://www.cio.com/article/274523/it-organization-remembering-black-monday-when-computers-traded-too-many-stocks-and-wall-street-cras.html).
 The bug, a result of a "clever" but poorly tested optimization, caused the system to miscalculate stock prices, leading to a cascade of sell orders and ultimately shutting down trading.